mavenlink/brainstem/README.md

   MARKDOWN

   associations do
-    association :author, User, "the author of the post"
+    association :author, User, info: "the author of the post"

     # Temporarily disable documenting this relationship as we revamp the
     # editorial system:
-    association :editor, User, "the editor of the post", nodoc: true end end
+    association :editor, User, info: "the editor of the post", nodoc: true end end
 ```